Natavision Logo

 » What if a team swam all of its races as non-exhibition?

 In high school and college dual meets, a team that is much stronger than its opponent will often change its entries in the last few events to exhbition.
-Then these swims will not score any team points, and the team will not run up the score on its opponent.
+Then these finishes will not score any team points, and the team will not run up the score on its opponent.
 Consequently, a final score of, say, 150-120 may look a lot closer than it actually is.
 This simulation changes all of a team's exhibition entries to non-exhibition and re-scores the meet.
 The resulting team score is then a truer reflection of the team matchup.

 » What if another team participated in the meet?